AegorinDevelopment/figura-avatars/Ideas.md

 - Change on pose
 - Allow toggle with hotkey

+## Avatar size reduction
+- Load host scripts only for host

 ## Custom UI elements
 - Expanding the ui with custom elements to add macros and inputs
 - All local scripts to keep the avatar size small